 My role is to walk beside you, not lead the way.
 We explore your experiences together and decide what feels helpful.
 I value collaboration, and I never assume what’s right for you based on a manual—I listen, adapt, and respond with care.

 Because of my own journey, I work without judgment.
-I understand shame, dissociation, overwhelm, and survival strategies—because I’ve lived them too.
-This doesn’t mean therapy is about me, but it does mean you won’t have to explain everything from scratch.
+I understand shame, dissociation, overwhelm, and survival strategies, because I’ve lived them too.
+This doesn’t mean it is about me, but it does mean you won’t have to explain everything from scratch.
 I get it in a way textbooks can’t teach.

 (Psychological flexibility, mindfulness, values-driven action)